25 Things You Should Know Before Buying Rental Property

 Maintenance Charge

-A charge, typically on leasehold properties like flats, which covers the costs of insurance and maintenance of a building.
+A charge, typically on leasehold properties like flats, covers the costs of insurance and maintenance of a building.

 Rental Yield

 The return on a property investment you earn through rent.
-It is calculated by dividing your yearly income by the original purchase price and multiplying by 100 for a percentage.
+It is calculated by dividing your yearly income by the original purchase price and multiplying it by 100 for a percentage.

 Rent Arrears